wesleyZero/ChE_Capstone/README.md

 3. I did not use structures, and instead [used a TON of constants](https://github.com/wesleyZero/ChE_Capstone/blob/newBranch/Level3.m#L58-L370).
 At my internship at KARL STORZ I learned (from reading others code) that structures make things so much cleaner in MATLAB code.
 Why don't people just create classes and objects in MATLAB?
 I have no idea.
 The MATLAB-way seem to be to make a bunch of structures.

+4. Use [way too many lambda functions (anonymous functions)](https://github.com/wesleyZero/ChE_Capstone/blob/newBranch/Level3.m#L372-L444).
+I clearly like lambda functions and they are very nice for making some functions more readable.
+But the way I used them in this huge script wasn't making things easier to understand, it was making it harder.